Trusted WordPress tutorials, when you need them most.

 (Source: Michael Hyatt)

-If you have different pages for different departments, then point users in the right direction.
-For example, you can direct existing customers to support or guest bloggers to a write for us form.
+For example, you can send existing customers to support and guest bloggers to a write-for-us form.

 (Source: OptinMonster)

-4. Provide Alternate Ways to Contact
+4. Provide Multiple Contact Methods

-Add alternate ways to contact
+Providing other ways to contact

-(Source: ZURB)
+(Source: Accenture)

 5. Add Social Media Profiles

-While most users want to contact you privately, some may prefer to get in touch on Facebook or Twitter.
+While most users will want to contact you privately, some may prefer to get in touch on Facebook or Twitter.

 Add links to your social media profiles